Netflix/dispatch/docs/user-guide/administration/knowledge.md

 Documents can also be used as templates during incident creation that Dispatch will attempt to fill when copied.

-If you are using the google drive plugin, we provide a set of templates to get you started, these should be copied into your google drive and then created as documents in the Dispatch UI.
+If you are using the Google Drive plugin, we provide a set of templates to get you started, these should be copied into your Google Drive and then created as documents in the Dispatch UI.

 - [Incident Document](https://docs.google.com/document/d/1fv--CrGpWJJ4nyPR0N0hq4JchHJPuqsXN4azE9CGQiE)